Fluid Flow Regimes as a Function of Reynolds Number.

 The molecules that make up even the most tenuous of gases won't be able to get out of the way of a solid body moving at a considerable speed.
 Meteors quite commonly break up on entering the earth's atmosphere from space.
 (They also burn up, but that is as much an result of frictional heating as it is of trying to push the air out of the way.)
 Aircraft are known to have broken up during flight from the buffeting effects of moving air on a weakened or damaged part.
 Less commonly and more unfortunately, so too have spacecraft.

 In 2003 the Space Shuttle Columbia broke apart in the upper atmosphere during its final descent to landing.
 A piece of foam isulation about the size of a briefcase fell off the external fuel tank while the shuttle was taking off.
-This punched a fist-sized hole into the leading edge of the orbiter's wing.
-The hot plasma produced when the shuttle reenters the earth's atmosphere eventually melted the aluminum frame holding the right wing in place.
+This punched a fist-sized hole into the leading edge of the orbiter's left wing.
+The hot plasma produced when the shuttle reenters the earth's atmosphere eventually melted the aluminum frame holding the wing in place.
 It snapped off and the air rushing by tore the orbiter to pieces.
 Contact was lost somewhere over northeastern Texas at an altitude of 62,000 m — on the edge of space where the pressure and density of the atmosphere are roughly one-ten thousandth of their values at sea level.
 Columbia was scheduled to land sixteen minutes later in Florida.
 Flying this distance in a commercial jet would take something like two hours and forty-five minutes — roughly ten times longer.
 Columbia was destroyed by an exceptionally tenuous gas while it flying at an exceptionally high speed.
 At the time of last contact it was traveling at nearly 5600 m/s.

 The Mach number (Ma) is a ratio of inertia to compressibility.
 It is the non-dimensional factor governing resistance due to longitudinal (compressional) wave formation.